Home

 Simply put a few drops of oil in boiling water and inhale the steam - do be careful - with a towel over your head - blow your nose freqeuntly during the inhalation.

-Avoid smoky and dusty atmospheres, drink plenty of fluids and use a warmed flannel over your face to relieve some of the pain.
+Avoid smoky and dusty atmospheres, drink plenty of fluids and use a flannel warmed in water over your face to relieve some of the pain.